 Both illustrated books confronted me with the question of the relationship between role model, image, reality and the origins of our cultural standards, which over time evolved into a seemingly 'natural' image of what is real.
 This is reflected in my work, in which I sample images from already existing motifs from all areas of visual production, be it from the world of art, anatomical illustrations, logos or advertisement.
 My method of painting on a pair of acrylic glass plates, which are then positioned on top of each other to form the entire painting, emphasises this collage principle.
-I draw with pens that are primarily used for technical drawings.
-They allow for controlled, precise lines and present whatever may appear absurd or offensive as matter-of-factly as possible.
+I draw with pens that allow for controlled, precise lines and present whatever may appear absurd or offensive as matter-of-factly as possible.
 The idea of the 'grotesque realism' by Michail Bachtin, a Russian literary scholar, inspires me.
 He introduced his concept in opposition to the classical realism, which represents reality as it should be according to the norms of a cultural order.
 Grotesque Realism shows how reality exists despite these norms.
 It includes pain, deformation and death, but also birth, growth and transformation.
 It embraces irony, carnival and laughter as means of overturning repressive norms.
 Grotesque realism does not regard our body or our self as established and complete, but accepts transformation and the disturbing ambivalence of life.